 Teddy Roosevelt is a Communist Socialist Maoist Kenyan, aiyeee!
 Dig him up and BURN HIM.
 And that is all we are going to cite in our search for Jonah Goldberg’s Pulitzer-worthy columns, because we can feel our brains and eyeballs turning to Jell-O salad, and so we have to stop.

 Anyway, Mr. Pantload has promised to stop saying he had twice been nominated for a Pulitzer Prize, and also it wasn’t he who put that on his book cover, and those, coincidentally, are the same two things he said last time everybody busted him on this.

-After the hubbub, Goldberg’s speaker’s bureau removed the Pulitzer claim from his online bio, as documented by Daily Kos.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+After the hubbub, Goldberg’s speaker’s bureau removed the Pulitzer claim from his online bio, as documented by Daily Kos.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Goldberg told msnbc.com on Tuesday that he didn’t recall any of this.
 “In all honesty, I don’t recall ever being ‘called’ on this.”

 When contacted on Tuesday by email, Goldberg replied at first, “Nominated by the Tribune syndicate.
 Never said I was a finalist.
 There’s a distinction.”